 The credits on the Amex Platinum can also be difficult to use.
 The airline fee credit only applies to one selected airline each year, and even then only to specific fees on that airline.
 The Uber credits can’t be used all at once — they’re spread across all 12 months in a year at $15 a pop — and the Saks credits are $50 biannually.
 All this Amex sleight-of-hand requires you to set reminders and be strategic about how and when you spend.

-While cell phone protection isn’t a common credit card benefit, it’s becoming more popular, and it feels like a glaring omission for a top-shelf card like the Platinum Card.
-For comparison, cell phone protection is available on the no-annual-fee Wells Fargo Propel American Express® card, the high-end Citi Prestige® Card ($495 annual fee) and the mid-range IHG Rewards Club Premier Credit Card ($89 annual fee), just to name a few.
+While we are happy to finally see this protection come to fruition, you can receive comparable coverage on other credit cards with significantly less annual fees, such as the no-annual-fee Wells Fargo Propel American Express® card, the high-end Citi Prestige® Card ($495 annual fee) and the mid-range IHG Rewards Club Premier Credit Card ($89 annual fee), just to name a few.

-On the topic of coverages, while the new travel protections are a welcome addition to the Amex Platinum, car rental coverage is secondary, meaning if you have an accident with your rental card, you’ll first need to file a claim on your own personal auto rental policy before submitting any excess to Amex.
+On the topic of coverages, when it comes to the Amex Platinum travel protection, car rental coverage is secondary, meaning if you have an accident with your rental card, you’ll first need to file a claim on your own personal auto rental policy before submitting any excess to Amex.

 Lastly, it’s expensive to add your partner, spouse, children or significant other to your Amex Platinum account.
 On top of the $550 annual fee, American Express requires an additional $175 for up to 3 authorized users.
 This becomes a slightly better deal for those adding more than one person, since the fee is the same whether you add one person or three.
 Plus, each authorized user gains lounge access, so if you routinely travel as a family of four, the $175 may be worth it for smoother days at the airport.

 Stacking up the American Express Platinum against our benchmark